DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: Experiments

 We conduct experiments on both single- and multi-modal settings on the object classification task.
 We evaluate UDA for events on N-Caltech101~\cite{DBLP:journals/corr/OrchardJCT15}, and perform experiments on multimodal UDA on the RGB-D Object Dataset~\cite{lai2011large}.

 \textbf{N-Caltech101.} The Neuromorphic Caltech101 (N-Caltech101)~\cite{DBLP:journals/corr/OrchardJCT15} is an event-based conversion of the popular image dataset Caltech-101~\cite{fei2006one}.
 Samples from N-Caltech101 have been generated by recording the original RGB images using a real event-based camera moving in front of a still monitor on which still images are projected.
-Following \cite{gehrig2019end}, since these event sequences have been captured by a real camera, they constitute real events in our setting.
-In order to evaluate how well our method performs in generalizing from synthetic to real data, we generate a simulated replica of the dataset, adopting the same conversion strategy used in~\cite{gehrig2020video}.
-The conversion from still images to video sequences has been done following~\cite{rebecq2019events} and \cite{ DBLP:journals/corr/abs-1906-07165}, which resemble the same strategy used for real samples.
-We used the event simulator ESIM~\cite{rebecq2018esim} to extract the event streams from the obtained video sequences.
+An extension of N-Caltech101 has recently been proposed in \cite{gehrig2020video}, where a simulated replica of the dataset is obtained with the ESIM simulator~\cite{rebecq2018esim} by re-creating the same setup used for recording real samples.
+We follow \cite{gehrig2020video} and use these recordings as simulated source data and that from N-Caltech101 as target real samples.
+We use the train and test splits provided in the EST \cite{gehrig2019end} official codebase, and evaluate the proposed approach by computing the top-1 accuracy on the test set of the target real domain, as in \cite{gehrig2020video}.

 \textbf{ROD.} The RGB-D Object Dataset (ROD)~\cite{lai2011large} is one of the most common benchmarks for object recognition in robotics.
-It contains $41,877$ samples of $300$ everyday items grouped in $51$ categories, captured by an RGB-D camera.
-A synthetic version of the dataset, synROD, featuring RGB and depth data, has been recently proposed in \cite{loghmani2020unsupervised} to study the synthetic to real domain-shift in multimodal settings. synROD contains RGB-D renderings of 3D models from the same categories as ROD in realistic lighting conditions, obtained using Blender~\cite{blender2018}.
+It contains $41,877$ samples of $300$ items grouped in $51$ categories, captured by an RGB-D camera.
+A synthetic version of the dataset, synROD, has been recently proposed in \cite{loghmani2020unsupervised} to study the \textit{Synth-to-Real} domain-shift in multimodal settings.
+SynROD contains RGB-D renderings~\cite{blender2018} of 3D models from the same categories as ROD in realistic lighting conditions.
 We extend both versions of the dataset by introducing events as an additional third modality, following the same procedure used for N-Caltech101.
-This results in two new collections featuring the same samples of the original datasets.
 Examples of the obtained event sequences are reported in Figure \ref{img:rod_events}.
+We follow the evaluation procedure in \cite{loghmani2020unsupervised}, and report the top-1 accuracy score evaluated on real ROD samples.